• Struggling with my blockchain developer cover letter. How do I make it stand out?

 • Do crypto industry jobs expect a different tone compared to traditional tech roles?

-• What's the best way to highlight decentralized applications I've contributed to without sounding too junior?
+• What's the best way to highlight decentralized applications experience?

 For context, I've completed a couple internships where I worked extensively with Solidity and contributed to several DeFi projects on GitHub.
 My resume covers the technical details well, but I want my cover letter to show both competence and genuine enthusiasm for Web3 career opportunities.